 Whether the dad in your life is a geek or a Luddite, technology can help you celebrate any day when you want to let Dad know how much he means to you.

 For geek dad you can’t go wrong with a gadget, especially one that reminds him of his kids.
-One that might be new to even a hardened gadget freak is the Jabra Halo is a Bluetooth earbuds for thumping bass music or taking calls, which I was lucky enough to receive complimentary from Jabro after my original one broke (I guess they know I am a big fan!).
+One that might be new to even a hardened gadget freak is the Jabra Halo, a Bluetooth headset for listening to music or taking calls.
 Pair it with a new playlist of the favorite songs that dad has passed along to his kids: in our house that includes U2’s Pride and Simon & Garfunkel’s Feeling Groovy.

 A Luddite dad will be thrilled with a gift that says, “I love you enough to unplug.”
 Ask your kids to put down their Game Boys and cell phones long enough to make Dad a personal gift.
 You can find terrific Father’s Day craft projects online.
 For the younger set, try Kaboose.com; teens can check out Instructables.com for nifty DIY projects like bookends made from old vinyl records.